things to do in moscow idaho

 Moscow Farmers’ Market

 Since 1976 the Moscow Farmers’ Market has been a valuable part of the community.
 The downtown market is open Every Saturday from May to October.
-Visitors will find fresh produce, plants, homemade baked items, flowers, and handmade crafts.
+Here you’ll find fresh produce, plants, homemade baked items, flowers, and handmade crafts.

 In addition, the market is a great place to relax and listen to live music at the stage and grab a bite to eat.